NASA-AMMOS/3DTilesRendererJS/src/core/renderer/API.md

 // Fired when the renderer determines a new render is required — e.g. after a tile loads.
 { type: 'needs-update' }

-// Fired when any tile content (model or external tileset) finishes loading.
-{ type: 'load-content' }

 // Fired when any tileset JSON finishes loading.
 { type: 'load-tileset', tileset: Tileset, url: string }